ARM-software/arm-trusted-firmware/docs/user-guide.md

 Firmware but the software has only been tested with the EFI Development Kit 2 (EDK2) open source implementation of the UEFI specification.

-To build the software to be compatible with Foundation and Base FVPs and the Juno platform, follow these steps:
+To build the software to be compatible with the Foundation and Base FVPs, or the Juno platform, follow these steps:

 1. Clone the [EDK2 source code][EDK2] from GitHub: